-Reconstructive surgery after female genital mutilation reduces pain, improves sexual pleasureJune 11th, 2012 in Surgery /
+Reconstructive surgery after female genital mutilation reduces pain, improves sexual pleasureJune 11, 2012 in Medicine & Health / Surgery

 Reconstructive surgery after female genital mutilation (FGM) appears to reduce pain and restore sexual pleasure in women, according to the first large prospective trial to assess long-term outcomes of a new surgical technique published Online First in The Lancet.
 Over the past 10 years, between 130 and 140 million women worldwide have been subject to FGM.

 "Our findings show that clitoral reconstruction after FGM is feasible.
 It can certainly improve women's pleasure and lessen their pain.
 It also allows mutilated women to recover their identity", explains Pierre Foldès from Poissy Saint Germain Hospital, who invented the surgical technique.

 "However, women with FGM rarely have access to reconstructive surgery to improve their lives and in most developed and all developing countries surgery remains prohibitively expensive", add Béatrice Cuzin from Edouard Herriot University Hospital, Lyon, France and Armelle Andro from Pantheon Sorbonne University, Paris who led the research.

 The practice of FGM involves the partial or total removal of the external female genitalia or other injury to the female genital organs for cultural or other non-medical reasons.
 FGM is widespread in Africa, but is also common among immigrant communities in Europe and North America.
 Reconstructive surgery has been available on the national health service in France since 2004.